-Due to all of the issues above, the database fell out of favor as the core datastore for log data as organizations began searching for more scalable, costeffective and agile solutions.
+Due to all of the issues above, the database fell out of favor as the core datastore for log data as organizations began searching for more scalable, cost-effective and agile solutions.
 Hence, in recent years we have seen the rise of the decoupled architecture, wherein raw data is ingested and stored on inexpensive object storage, with compute resources provided ad-hoc to different analytic services per use case.

 This data lake approach bypasses the roadblocks of traditional databases above by storing data as an append-only log on cloud storage, while enabling consumers to analyze the data with best-of-breed engines per use case.
 With this architecture, scaling is elastic, cost is low, machine learning is natively supported and data is stored in its raw format without ETL delays.
 This architecture heavily relies on open file formats (such as Apache Parquet) for storage and metadata stores for data discovery and queries.

-However, and despite these benefits, a data lake is still missing something namely, all the advantages of a database!
+However, and despite these benefits, a data lake is still missing something - namely, all the advantages of a database!
 Object storage is often messy, complex and slow to show value, with the main reasons including:

 - Data stored on cloud storage can be compared to a bunch of files on disk.
-Databases were invented exactly in order to give users easier access to data by letting them run SQL instead of querying files directly, and this functionality is lacking in data lakes. - On cloud storage, there is no schema or statistics to guide consumers to insights - instead, data discovery requires manual ETL efforts to pull samples of the data. - Query latency can be 1000X slower compared to databases that include indexing, an optimized file system and fast access to disk (much faster than the latency you get with cloud storage).
+Databases were invented exactly in order to give users easier access to data by letting them run SQL instead of querying files directly, and this functionality is lacking in data lakes. - On cloud storage, there is no schema or statistics to guide consumers to insights - instead, data discovery requires manual ETL efforts to pull samples of the data.